ianyfan/alevel/electronics/exposition.md

 4.4.3
-1 Therefore, only the top of the stack needs to tracked, which is updated upon pushing or popping the stack 2 Since the stack pointer counts down, when calling subroutines, the stack pointer is decremented, and the value of the program counter is copied to the address referenced by the stack pointer
+1 Therefore, only the top of the stack needs to tracked, which is updated upon pushing or popping the stack 2 When a subroutine is called, the stack pointer is incremented and the address held by the program counter, which is the address of the instruction after the subroutine call, is pushed onto the stack, by being copied to the address held by the stack pointer
+\ Then, the program counter is loaded with the address of the start of the called subroutine
-\ When returning from subroutines, the value referenced by the stack pointer is copied into the program counter and the stack pointer is incremented
+\ When the subroutine returns, the address held by the stack pointer is popped from the stack and copied into the program counter
-3 Modularity
-\ Readability
-4 See [4.4.2](#4.4.2)
+\ Then, the stack pointer is decremented
+3 Modularity means that the program can be designed in distinct parts, and therefore easier to write
+\ Readability, since each subroutine is self-contained and can be conceptualised separately
+\ Reuseability, since the subroutine only needs to be designed once and can be used in several places
+\ Testability, since the subroutines can be tested separately, making them easier to debug
+\ Saves memory, since subroutines only need to be stored once, instead of in multiple places 4 See [4.4.2](#4.4.2)

 5.1.1
 1 RGB pixels facilitate a colour display
-3 A raster scan is the method of rendering a frame employed by CRT screens since they can only render one pixel at a time, so sweep across the screen bit by bit moving across each line and going down each line
+3 A raster scan is the method of rendering a frame used by CRT screens since they can only render one pixel at a time, so sweep across the screen bit by bit moving across each line and going down each line
 \ Line synchronisation signals instruct the screen to start scanning a new line
-\ Frame synchronisation signals instruct the screen to start scanning a new frame 4 Splitting the RGB signals means that only a third of the total data is sent down each signal, so the bandwidth is a third of what is would otherwise need to be
+\ Frame synchronisation signals instruct the screen to start scanning a new frame 4 Splitting the RGB signals means that only a third of the total data is sent down each line, so the bandwidth is a third of what is would otherwise need to be
 5 The higher the frame refresh rate, the smoother the image
+\ However, a higher frame rate also increases the bandwidth
-\ The limit is 25 Hz since that is the persistence of vision 6 The bitrate is the number of bits that must be sent down the cable in a second, and is equal to \\(\text{pixels per frame} \cdot \text{frame rate}\\)
+\ The minimum acceptable frame rate is 25 Hz since that is the persistence of vision 6 The bitrate is the number of bits that must be sent down the cable in a second, and is equal to \\(\text{pixels per frame} \cdot \text{frame rate}\\)
 \ The bandwidth is half the bitrate
 7 The number of intensity levels is \\(2^\text{word length}\\)